Updated: October 9, 2019

 Read my related post Reducing Risk in Stocks with 13 lessons from past bear markets.

-Examples are with leveraged payouts and companies that pay dividends that are higher than sensible based on their earnings.
+Examples are with leveraged payouts and companies that pay dividends that are higher than sensible based on their company earnings.

 Read my related post Is Dividend Investing Worth It?